-- · Conduct an audit or financial review of all permitted charitable gaming organizations once every three years. - · Conduct an annual compliance review of all permitted suppliers and manufacturers of distributed pull-tab systems. - Provide for timely and accurate processing of all permit and registration applications received by the program. - Conduct semi-annual inspections of the gaming operations of all charitable gaming organizations permitted to conduct bingo.

-• Continue priority response to consumer complaints.
+- · Conduct an audit or financial review of all permitted charitable gaming organizations once every three years. - · Conduct an annual compliance review of all permitted suppliers and manufacturers of distributed pull-tab systems. - Provide for timely and accurate processing of all permit and registration applications received by the program. - Conduct semi-annual inspections of the gaming operations of all charitable gaming organizations permitted to conduct bingo. - Continue priority response to consumer complaints.

-- Average number of days to process, review and take final action on completed applications for a charitable gaming permit. - " Maintain a system that supports an orderly state milk market to promote the production of a supply of competitively priced fluid milk that satisfies Virginia consumer demand.
+- Average number of days to process, review and take final action on completed applications for a charitable gaming permit. - " Ensure the agency's compliance with the Governor's executive branch legislative coordination guidelines.